-The typical working week is 35 hours under French law unless otherwise specified by a collective bargaining agreement (although a more flexible working time organisation may apply to executives).
-The number of overtime hours that an employee may work during a calendar year is limited by a collective bargaining agreement, by a company-level agreement or by law (a legal threshold of 220 hours per year and employee); beyond such limit, the employee must be given a compensated rest period in addition to the overtime payment.
+The typical working week is 35 hours, as set forth by articles L1 to L8331-1 of the Labour Code, unless otherwise specified by a collective bargaining agreement (although a more flexible organisation of working time may apply to executives).
+The number of overtime hours that an employee may work during a calendar year is limited by a collective bargaining agreement, a company-level agreement or law (a legal threshold of 220 hours per year and employee).
+Beyond these limits, the employee must be given a compensated rest period in addition to the overtime payment.

-An employee may not work more than 10 hours per day.
-The average number of hours that an employee may work per week over any period longer than 12 consecutive weeks may normally not exceed 44 hours, nor may the number of hours the employee works during any given week exceed 48.
-Each failure by the employer to abide by the applicable rules and regulations relating to working hours or overtime hours is sanctioned by a maximum fine of €750 for individuals and €3,750 for legal entities.
+An employee may not work more than 10 hours per day according to article L3121-18 of the Labour Code) The average number of hours that an employee may work per week over any period longer than 12 consecutive weeks may normally not exceed 44 hours, nor may the number of hours the employee works during any given week exceed 48 hours, according to articles L3121-20 to L3121-22 of the Labour Code.
+The employee cannot opt out of these restrictions.

+Each failure by the employer to abide by the applicable rules and regulations relating to working or overtime hours is sanctioned with a maximum fine of €750 for individuals and €3,750 for legal entities.
 The fine is multiplied by the number of employees affected by the violation of the law.
-The employee cannot opt out of these restrictions.

-Overtime pay
+Overtime pay - entitlement and calculation

-20 What categories of workers are entitled to overtime pay and how is it calculated?
+What categories of workers are entitled to overtime pay and how is it calculated?

-All employees are entitled to overtime pay, except high-level employees with management duties who have the greatest independence in carrying out their duties and in the organisation of their schedules and whose compensation is in the highest range of the organisation.
+All employees are entitled to overtime pay, except high-level employees with management duties who have the greatest independence in carrying out their duties and in the organisation of their schedules, and whose compensation is in the highest range within the organisation.
 Other employees (itinerant workers and executives) may be subject to a particular arrangement that excludes overtime payment within a certain limit (eg, a maximum number of hours or days of work per month or per year).